QuickNS/azure-data-share-automation/Readme.md

 - Creates a share in a data share account
 - Sets up a dataset from a ADLSGen2 storage account file system
 - Creates a synchronization schedule for the share
-- Sends out invitations to an email user and a service principal on a specific Azure AD tenant
+- Sends out an invitation to a service principal on a specific Azure AD tenant

 ### dest.py

 - Lists invitations sent to the user
 - Creates a subscription for a share
-- Creates a mapping for the dataset that points to an ADLSGen2 storage account file system
+- Creates mappings for the shared datasets that point to an ADLSGen2 storage account file system
 - Enables the scheduling trigger

 ## Prerequisites

 - A *source* Azure Data Share account
+- A *source* Azure Storage Data Lake account (Gen2)
 - A *destination* Azure Data Share account
-- A *source* Azure Storage Data Lake account (Gen2)
 - A *destination* Azure Storage Data Lake account (Gen2)

+The *source* and *destination* assets can exist in different Azure subscriptions and tenants.

-Alternatively, the infra folder includes bash and powershell scripts to setup these 4 assets in a new resource group.
-The scripts also create a container in the *source* storage account and upload this Readme.md file to it.
+The `infra` folder includes bash and powershell scripts to setup these 4 assets in a new resource group under a single subscription.
+The scripts also create a container in the *source* storage account and upload this Readme.md file to it so we have some data to be shared.

 > Note: [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/) is required to execute these scripts.